shrutikapoor08/devjoke/README.md

 "Thank you, daddy, but where is the user's guide?"😜

 * * *
+Once all programming languages went to a party.
+Guess who paid the bill?
+Of course, PHP.
+Beacause PHP has many $.

+* * *
+A fool can write a code that a computer can understand.
+Good programmers write code that they also don't understand after few days.

+* * *
 I've been using VIM since about 5 years because I never find out how to quit.

 * * *